Introduction to the Functions – SUMPRODUCT, INDEX and MATCH (with Examples)

 1. SUMPRODUCT Function

-In our dataset, a list of computer devices of different brands is present along with the selling prices of 6 months for a computer shop.
-We want to know the total selling price of the desktops of all brands for January only.
+- Example: Suppose we have a dataset with a list of computer devices from different brands, along with their selling prices for six months in a computer shop.
+We want to calculate the total selling price of desktops for January only.

 =SUMPRODUCT((C5:C14=F16)*D5:D14)

-➤ After that, press ENTER & you’ll see the total selling price of all desktops for January at once.
+- Press ENTER to see the total selling price of all desktops for January.

 2. INDEX Function